vanesamarar/UW-LING-573-Group-5/README.md

 ```bash
 $ python tf-idf.py
 ```
-Expected output: Saves output to a file named `summaries.json` with the structure:
+Expected output: Saves output to a file in `tf-idf_results/tfidf_summaries.json` with the structure:
 ```
 {
   "topic_name": [